willisma/willisma.github.io/_pages/about.md

 **Long Form Video Generation:** enhance the fidelity and consistency of video generation models, and further extend the spatiotemporal scale beyond the *seconds* scope.

 Besides academics, I enjoy my leisure time in outdoor activities: basketball, hiking, and snowboarding (very new to this!), and I love using my camera to record moments of life.
-I'm also on my way to collecting playbooks of all Broadway shows (got six now!), and my favorate so far is *Come from Away*.
+I'm also on my way to collecting playbooks of all Broadway shows (got six now!), and my favorite so far is *Come from Away*.

 Here is my [CV](assets/pdf/CV.pdf).